quarree100/qScope_doc/source/frontend/programming.rst

 with ``[[bottom-left[x], bottom-left[y]], [upper-left[x], upper-left[y]], [upper-right[x], upper-right[y]], [bottom-right[x], bottom-right[y]]]``

+.. _frontend_mode:
+.. _mode:

 Game Modes
 **********

+TODO: general mode functions.. e.g. each mode checks for intersections with grid

 .. image:: ../img/Q-Scope_game-stages.png
   :align: center
   :alt: [Schematic overview on the different game stages with information on what's being displayed on frontend and infoscreen, and explanations of possible user interaction]

-* In the :ref:`QUARREE100 use case<QUARREE100>` there are different machine states, defined by the files in ``q100viz/interaction/`` → these are the modes the program is running at (per time)
+* In the :ref:`QUARREE100 use case<quarree>` there are different machine states, defined by the files in ``q100viz/interaction/`` → these are the modes the program is running at (per time)
 * implemented modes are:
     * :ref:`Interaction <buildings_interaction>`
     * :ref:`Simulation <simulation_mode>`